1 Who are your programmes designed for?

 6 Can I listen to the programmes ‘on line’?

 Yes.
-You – or a friend or family member – can download each weekly programme from our website.
-You can also listen to our programmes on a mobile device using the ‘Talking Newspaper’ app.
+You – or a friend or family member – can download or listen to each weekly programme from our website.

 7 Can I receive these programmes if I am not registered blind?